Furton

 • 📝 Be flexible with possible spellings

-• 📚 Consult ancient parish registers
+• 📚 Consult old parish registers

 • 🤝 Contact local genealogy circles